ishapandya126/Course/Project/DESIGN.md

 ## Submission

-Create a team repository for your bot.
+Create a team repository for your bot, using the assigned github repository.
 In your README.md, list all team members and their unity ids.
 Add a DESIGN.md document (linked from README.md) with the following materials included.

 ### Deliverables